Visualize a multispectral satellite image

 PlanetScope_2024_08_13.tif image in the Contents pane

 In the Natural color band combination, the two images look very similar.
 However, since the PlanetScope image has only four bands, fewer band combinations are possible than with the Sentinel-2 image.
-Besides Natural color (Red, Green, Blue), the main other combination band is Color infrared (NIR, Red, Green).
+Besides Natural color (Red, Green, Blue), the main other band combination is Color infrared (NIR, Red, Green).
 You'll switch to it.

 5. In the Symbology pane, set the Red channel to NIR, the Green channel to Red, and the Blue channel to Green.